Burglars Break Into Harold Hill Co-op, Police Hunt Two Suspects

-“On Thursday (April 17) at 11:55pm, officers were called to Farnham Road, Harold Hill, to reports of a suspected break-in at a retail premises.
+“On Thursday (April 17) at 11:55pm, officers were called to Farnham Road, Harold Hill, after a suspected break-in at a retail premises.
+Damage was caused to the front shutter and items were stolen.
+Two suspects fled the scene, and enquiries to identify them are ongoing.
+No arrests have been made at this time.”

-Anyone with information is urged to contact the police on 101, quoting reference CR/205417/25, or report anonymously via Crimestoppers on 0800 555 111.
+Anyone with details is urged to contact police on 101 quoting reference CR/205417/25, or to report anonymously via Crimestoppers on 0800 555 111.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.